airvlab/cathsim/README.md

 If `miniconda` is not installed run the following for a quick Installation.
 Note: the script assumes you use `bash`.

+**DO NOT USE latest version, https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh, specify version you used**
 ```bash
 # installing miniconda
 mkdir -p ~/.miniconda3